Momma, don’t let your kids grow up to be cowboys…afraid of feeling

 Now this isn’t to say to let your anger off the leash completely and let it take the wheel.
 Anger, like all of our emotions needs to be met with awareness and moderation.
 If we let joy run the show, many of us would likely be in just as much trouble but for completely different reasons.
 Same with sadness, love, fear.
 As much as I would prefer to never mention the big mouse corporation, there’s a recent movie where all the emotions are anthropomorphized into their own being inside the head of the characters.
 In the plot, joy was causing problems.
 Not sadness or fear or anger.
 Joy.
 Because we need to learn to accept and work with all of them as all of them can complicate our lives.
 Today, however, I’m focusing on anger.

 Anger is important.
 It lets us know that something is wrong.
 That something doesn’t feel fair or true.
 Whether someone else feels the same way can be taken into account, but we all view things differently.
 To warn us that someone else is in danger.
 To strike the fire of motivation to change what we feel is wrong.
 To encourage us to stick up for ourselves and for others.
+As a quote that gets passed around the internet often says:

 I like to think of mine as a rattlesnake.
 Coiled.
 Observing.
 Waiting.
 Misunderstood.
 And no longer willing to be silent.